 There is little known about the history of Bagh Caves.

 According to legend these caves were established by Buddhist monk Dataka.
-Earlier it was considered that caves were shaped in 7th century AD, but find of inscription in Cave 2 changed these views and now it is considered that caves were carved in late 4th century - 6th century AD.
+Earlier it was considered that caves were shaped in the 7th century AD, but find of inscription in Cave 2 changed these views and now it is considered that caves were carved in the late 4th century - 6th century AD.

-It is believed that with the decline of the impact of Buddhism circa 10th century AD the caves were abandoned and, according to legends, even tigers lived here.
+It is believed that with the decline of the impact of Buddhism around the 10th century AD the caves were abandoned and, according to legends, even tigers lived here.
 Thus among the locals they became known as Tiger (Bagh) Caves.
 Caves contained also a bat colony - as they were damaging the remnants of murals, this colony was removed.